xch00/cs294-137-hw2-xch00/README.md

 If you build and run now you should see a button present at the bottom of your screen, but clicking it doesn’t actually do anything.

 To change this, in your button inspector, scroll down to the field labeled “On Click”.
 Press the + selection at the bottom of this field.
-Where the word “none” appears now, drag your AR Session Origin from your scene hierarchy into this location.
+Where the word “none” appears now, drag your Managers from your scene hierarchy into this location.
 Lastly change the “No Function” selection to PlaceGameBoard->AllowMoveGameBoard().
 If you build and run now, after placing your game board, pressing this button should bring back the place visualization and allow you to move your game board to a new location.

 ![image3.png](/Instructions/image3.png)